[Nov 5th 2012]

 [Line 42] blue cerulean – of the colour of the cloudless sky, a pure deep blue: a very neat bit of rhyming with line 44, ‘Julian’, of which one may guess that Kipling was not a little proud!
 [A.W.]

 [Line 43] And the name she said when she turned her head This curiously echoes the way the narrator's experience the night before is expressed, though in reverse order (see Line 29 – “She turned her head and the name she said”).

 [Line 45] for want of pice In this case simply 'for want of money'.
-A pice was 1/64 of a rupee, from the Hindi paisa.
+A pie (singular of 'pice') was 1/192 of a rupee.

 [Line 48] Made me his Secretarry from the mid-18th century onwards, it was quite usual for a great man to have a male Secretary.
 The post was usually seen as the first step on the career ladder for a young man seeking advancement, mostly in the political field.
 He usually became one of the Great Man’s household, and was, in military or naval terms, the equivalent of a an AdC or Flag Lieutenant.